SUSE-Technical-Marketing/EIB-demos/mgmt-single-node/README.md

 ## Intro
-The main idea of this repo is helping you to build an ISO image that allows you to deploy a management cluster for SUSE ATIP or SUSE Edge in a simple manner.
+The main purpose of this repo is helping you to build an ISO image that allows you to deploy a management cluster for SUSE ATIP or SUSE Edge in a simple manner.
 However, you can use this resources to deploy a Rancher management cluster running on SLE Micro just adapting the configuration.
-We will use Edge Image Builder or EIB to do so.
+We will use Edge Image Builder or EIB to build a ready-to-deploy ISO image that will provide a fully-functional single node cluster running on SLE Micro, RKE2 and with Rancher on top of it.

 ## Structure

-What you can see is the structure to build with EIB the ISO image needed to deploy the single node RKE2 with Rancher on top with all the bits and pieces to use CAPI and Metal3 to deploy and manage downstream clusters.
-Also we create a systemd service to make sure that if the node reboots the management layer will be up and running as soon as possible.
+This is the structure to build with EIB the ISO image needed, this has to be inside the eib folder once you clone the EIB git repository.
+Otherwise the process will fail, in case that happens chwck in the ```_build``` folder, there you'll find all the logs created during an ISO creation process.

 ```
 .